 - King of Math Junior (for ages 6+) is a mathematics game set in a medieval environment where you climb the social ladder by answering maths questions and solving puzzles.

 - Mathmateer™ has different math missions that involve various math concepts.
 It’s fun and helpful for kids learning math.

-- Mathemagics – Mental Math Tricks this is a very popular app that has been out for quite a while.
+- Mathemagics – Mental Math Tricks is a top-rated app that has been out for quite a while.
 It shows you almost 60 math “tricks” and then lets you practice what you learned in the lesson with a practice session.
-For older kids ages 12+ and adults.
+For older kids, ages 12+ and adults.

-- Quick Math – Arithmetic & Times Tables (for kids in Grades 3-6) and Quick Math+ (for kids in grade 5 and up) helps kids practice mental addition, subtraction, multiplication, division and mixed operations using handwriting recognition.
-It’s very fun and addictive to play.
+- Quick Math – Arithmetic & Times Tables (for kids in Grades 3-6) and Quick Math+ (for kids in grade 5 and up) helps kids practice mental addition, subtraction, multiplication, division, and mixed operations using handwriting recognition.
+It’s entertaining and addictive to play.

 Free Online Videos

 Schoolhouse Rock: Multiplication Classroom Edition If you are looking for something a little retro that reminds you of your childhood, check out this DVD.
 It’s not for everyone, but worth a look if you were into Schoolhouse Rock as a child.

 For a slightly older child who has mastered the basic math facts have a look at this very watchable series on some of the more common mental math tricks: